Frunit/qpop.js/differences.md

 #### Survival map creation

 I spent many hours extracting survival maps from RAM and running statistics on them.
 I hope that I managed to resemble the survival maps as closely as possible, but there will probably be differences.

+One deliberate difference is the presence of craters in survival maps.
+In the original game, there is a graphics tile for a crater, but it was never used in any survival map.
+In this remake, craters appear if the player has individuals on the world map close to the impact site(s) created by the meteor catastrophe.
+They don't serve any purpose other than blocking the movement.

 #### Electro flower and other behaviour